 Wall lamps: Perfect fit for vintage furnishings or apartment living

 Ornate wall sconces are decorative and fun, adding character to those living rooms with a vintage feel.
 They’re also great if you’re creating a gallery wall, working seamlessly alongside vintage picture frames or mirrors.
 Place behind a vintage leather armchair, much like our Alchemist range, for the perfect, cosy reading spot.

 Wall lights allow the light to bounce across the surfaces of room to create a balanced, bright and inviting ambiance, ideal for those limited by space.
 They come in a range of styles, suited to any interior design, such as half-moon sconces pointing upwards or armed ones facing down.

 Chandeliers: A classy touch for traditional or rustic styles

 Taking inspiration from candelabras, chandeliers are timeless.
-The epitome of luxury living, crystal chandeliers add a touch of sophistication to any living room, and work great with traditional styles of sofas, such as the rich velvet Vivienne.
+The epitome of luxury living, crystal chandeliers add a touch of sophistication to any living room, and work great with traditional styles of sofas, such as the rich velvet Midsummer.
 Choose your bulbs wisely and your living room will be bathed in a soft and warm glow.

 For something outside the box, reinvent the traditional chandelier to work alongside a rustic home.
 To do this, upcycle an outdated chandelier which is gathering dust in the attic or opt for a natural wood base over metal or glass.
 You can even incorporate a nautical touch by wrapping a bowled chandelier in rope or using a quirky base such as a ship wheel or an octopus.